 where i=0,1,…,Msymbap−1, Msymbap=Msymblayer.
 The set of antenna ports p0,…,pρ−1 shall be determined according to the procedure in [6, TS 38.214].

+- When the higher layer parameter multipanelSchemeSDM is configured, and if codepoint "10" of SRS Resource Set indicator is indicated, the block of vectors y0i…yv1−1iT shall be precoded by the precoder indicated by the first TPMI and the block of vectorsyv1i…yv1+v2−1iT shall be precoded by the precoder indicated by the second TPMI according to the procedure in [6, TS 38.214];

+- When the higher layer parameter multipanelSchemeSFN is configured, and if codepoint "10" of SRS Resource Set indicator is indicated, the block of vector y0i…yυ−1iT shall be precoded by the precoder indicated by the first TPMI and the precoder indicated by the second TPMI separately according to the procedure in [6, TS 38.214].

 For non-codebook-based transmission, the precoding matrix W equals the identity matrix.

 For codebook-based transmission, the precoding matrix W depends on the number of antenna ports used for the transmission: